-This a guest blog of our partner TeamTailor.
+This is a guest blog of our partner TeamTailor.

 The amount of data available to us these days is truly astonishing.
 But simply having this data is not enough – it’s important to interrogate it and put any insights to good use!
+Especially, when attempting to improve recruitment success.
 Research shows that HR teams who harness data-driven recruitment are twice as likely to find talent more efficiently than the ones who don’t.
 However, with so much data available it can be tricky to decide which metrics to keep track of.
-Specific metrics may vary depending on your business needs, but using data effectively can help to vastly improve the efficiency and productivity of your recruitment.
+Specific metrics may vary depending on your business needs.
+However, using data effectively can help to vastly improve the efficiency and productivity of your recruitment.

 Data point 1: Keep track of time

 Regularly assessing the time and money spent during the recruitment process should be a top priority for any HR team.
 For example, keeping track of time-to-fill is a great way of pinpointing where delays are happening and for which roles in particular.
 This will tell you how much time has elapsed between first posting a job to actually hiring someone.
 The average time-to-fill can vary a lot depending on the industry and the role; certain skill sets and competencies can take longer to assess than others.

 Spending far too long on the recruitment process is one of the biggest reasons companies lose money in recruitment today.
 That’s exactly why this a vital metric to track.
 Furthermore, the best candidates are often simultaneously interviewing for multiple roles – a speedy recruitment process could be the difference between making a hire and starting from scratch.
 By analysing this data and understanding where time is being lost, HR teams stand to increase the efficiency of their hiring and avoid missing out on the top talent.